HumabHatterZed/WhistleWindInscryptionMods/README.md

 * see CHANGELOG.md

 ## 💌 Credits
-Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference back to.
+Shoutout to Arackulele, divisionbyz0rro, and julien-perge for having public GitHubs for me to reference back to/steal from.
 I'm not an expert coder by any measure, so your work has been incredibly helpful in letting make the mod I wanted to make.

 Additional shoutout to James Veug and his ReadMeMaker mod.
 I found it very helpful in making this thing look minimally presentable.